akomar812/discord-craps/README.md

 To use `/gif` create a [tenor gif api key](https://tenor.com/developer/dashboard) and make sure to define it in your `.discord.json` as described in the next step

-5. Create a file called `.discord.json` in the root of this directory and place the application secret and any optional configuration tokens in the following format:
+4. Create a file called `.discord.json` in the root of this directory and place the application secret and any optional configuration tokens in the following format:

 ```
 {
   "token": "<discord api secret>",
-  "gif": "<tenor api token (optional if using zazz with /gif)>"
+  "gif": "<tenor api token (optional if using zazz with /gif)>",
+  "channels": ["<channel_name_1", ... ,"<channel_name_n">]
 }
 ```

+5. In your `.discord.json` file, define the channels you want your bot to respond on.
+Only one public channel is recommended, as a bot in multiple channels will manage the same game.
+It can be useful to have the bot watching a private channel also in case you want to do any debugging.

 6. Start the bot server